Moving From Prototypes to Large-Scale Production

 Global Supply Chain Risks

-A primary focus of modern tech companies is to innovate and deliver cutting-edge solutions to enhance electronics.
+A primary focus of technology companies is to innovate and deliver cutting-edge solutions fast.
 The list of new technologies is abundant, and so are the demands.
 It can be difficult for these companies, especially new businesses, to pivot their focus to introduce the right teams that can assess the technical, support, and logistical details of a global supply chain.
 Table 2 presents several risks that come with implementing a supply chain.

 Risk Potential Consequence